salesforce/lwc-rfcs/text/0000-documentation-related-metadata.md

 ## Summary

-Component authors need a way to provide documentation-related metadata-- metadata that is specifically useful for documentation purposes and not runtime behavior.
+Component authors need a way to provide documentation-related metadata - metadata that is specifically useful for documentation purposes and not runtime behavior.
 This includes information like component categorization and supported Salesforce experiences.

 This metadata is comprised of key-value pairs and will be put in the documentation markdown file, `docs/module.md`.